Validate your Database Administration skills with ADAD.

 Attendance and participation are mandatory, students who skip classes or who do not participate may be dropped from a COMP course.

-Students must have a personal computer with internet access capable of running MS Windows 10.
+Students must have a personal computer with high-speed internet access capable of running MS Windows 11.

 Computer hardware and Internet requirements

-Students must be computer literate and be able to log in during regularly scheduled class hours in order to participate and complete each COMP course.
-Please contact the department via email: email@example.com if you have any questions.
+Participants must be computer literate in order to participate and complete each COMP course.
+Please contact the department if you have any questions.

 The foundations of this program include group work, plus how to communicate technical system specifications in writing and make oral presentations in a team environment.